 It is common knowledge that institutional lenders across America have drastically tightened their qualifying standards.
 However, many people don’t realize that even though conventional loans have become increasingly more stringent, government loans have not undertaken the same kind of changes.
 The United States government has always maintained a prominent role in the housing sector.
 With the entire economy weakened, now more than ever, the federal government is trying to fulfill its mandate to bolster the availability of safe and affordable housing for all Americans.

 When it comes to government-backed loan products, the FHA and VA loan programs are by far the most widely used, however, they are not the only government loan programs available.
 Federal Home Loan Centers specializes in funding all types of government loan and grant programs.
-Our Certified Loan Specialists constantly keep up to date with all of the various government programs and maintain awareness of changes and additions as soon as they are released.
+Our Government Loan Specialists constantly keep up to date with all of the various government programs and maintain awareness of changes and additions as soon as they are released.
 Often overlooked, but frequently recommended by us is the USDA Guaranteed Loan.
 The USDA rural home loan is a unique program that is not offered by all lenders.
 It is distinctive because it is the only no-down payment program still available to American consumers besides the VA loan.

 What is a USDA Home Loan?

 The USDA Home Loan, similar to the VA loan program originates with President Franklin D. Roosevelt.
-In 1935, via Executive Order 7027 created the Resettlement Administration, whose mission was to relocate destitute families, snake bitten by the Depression, restore areas suffering from severe soil erosion, and assist farmers with loans for equipment and land.
+In 1935, via Executive Order 7027 created the Resettlement Administration, whose mission was to relocate destitute families, affected by the Depression, restore areas suffering from severe soil erosion, and assist farmers with loans for equipment and land.
 In 1946, the Resettlement Administration was absorbed into the Farm Security Administration and later the Farmers Home Administration in 1946.
 The FmHA was authorized by congress in 1946 to provide financing for housing, business, and community facilities in rural areas.

 Today the United States Department of Agriculture carries on the legacy left behind by the FmHA, insuring home loans for properties in rural areas.
 The USDA has a loan portfolio of $86 billion, administering almost $16 billion in loan guarantees, program loans and grants.